Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Introduction

 where $\rho(t)$ is the ID of the system at time $t$, and $\L$ is a linear function of $\rho(t)$ (to be described in Subsection~\ref{S22}).

-Under the model of quantum CTMC, we can develop the cylinder set of paths with a computable probability measure, which is obtained by proper \textbf{projection} on the ID $\rho$ in Eq.~\eqref{Lind} for ruling out dissatisfying paths and \textbf{matrix exponentiation} of the linear function $\L$ for computing the probability distribution as time goes by.
+Under the model of quantum CTMC, we can develop the notion of cylinder set that is a well-formed set of paths with a computable probability measure, which is obtained by proper \textbf{projection} on the ID $\rho$ in Eq.~\eqref{Lind} for ruling out dissatisfying paths and \textbf{matrix exponentiation} of the linear function $\L$ for computing the probability distribution as time goes by.
 Thereby we establish the probability space to do the formal quantitative reasoning.
 As a kind of real-time system, the branching-time properties are popularly specified by continuous stochastic logic (CSL).
 The core of checking the CSL formulas lies in tackling the multiphase until formula.
-It requires the temporal property that any satisfying path should meet a sequence of state constraints in turn, and requires the timing constraint that the switch time-stamps should be in some appointed time intervals.
-Specifically, the switch time-stamps are in the absolute timing that are measured from the start.
-It guides us to design a nested \textbf{definite integral} concerning the time variables interpreted as the switch time-stamps to collect the measure of the candidate paths phase by phase.
+It requires the temporal property that the whole time line should be split into multiple phases, and in each phase the state of the system should meet the corresponding state constraint, where the time-stamps switching phases are called switch time-stamps.
+More specifically, the switch time-stamps are in the absolute timing that are measured from the start.
+It guides us to design a nested \textbf{definite integral} concerning the time variables interpreted as the switch time-stamps to collect the probability measure of the candidate paths phase by phase.
 By the mathematical tools of projection, matrix exponentiation and definite integration, we can decide the CSL formula with time complexity being polynomial in the encoding size of the input quantum CTMC and linear in the size of the input CSL formula, besides the complexity of the query --- how sufficiently the Euler constant $\e$ should be approached.
-For the consideration of practical efficiency, we also incorporate numerical methods --- the scaling and squaring method for matrix exponentiation and the Riemann sum for definite integration --- to yield a polynomial-time procedure for the satisfaction probability.
+However, if measuring the model size by the number of qubits involved, the decision procedure is still exponential time in that number.
+For the consideration of practical efficiency, we also incorporate numerical methods --- the scaling and squaring method for matrix exponentiation and the Riemann sum for definite integration --- to yield a polynomial-time procedure for the satisfaction probability in the encoding size of the input quantum CTMC.
 Furthermore, we provide a running example of Apollonian networks to demonstrate our method, and show the usefulness of our method via checking the percolation performance of those networks.